olneyhymn/ulsterworldly.com/content/post/david-okken.md

 years on the mission field in Karamoja, Uganda with the Orthodox Presbyterian Church.
 The audio of the interview is available below.

-<iframe src="https://anchor.fm/ulsterworldly/embed/episodes/Oral-History-with-Rev--David-Okken-about-the-OPC-Mission-in-Uganda-e19vnt5/a-a6s051r" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://anchor.fm/ulsterworldly/embed/episodes/Oral-History-with-Rev--David-Okken-about-the-OPC-Mission-in-Uganda-e19vnt5/a-a6s051r" height="102px" style="width: 100%" frameborder="0" scrolling="no"></iframe>

 You can also [download mp3 file directly](https://s3.amazonaws.com/ulsterworldly.com/audio/2021-okken-uganda-interview.mp3).